ACT3 Psychology workshops

 Book your place here.

-Join former Royal Ballet Principal dancer Jaimie Persson and Ross McIntosh, Organisational Psychologists and experts in Acceptance and Commitment Therapy (ACT), for a series of online training events this August, exclusively for current and former DCD Partner Company dancers, and a small number of company staff.
+Join former Royal Ballet Principal dancer Jaimie Persson and Ross McIntosh, Organisational Psychologists and experts in Acceptance and Commitment Therapy (ACT), for a series of online training events this Autumn, exclusively for current and former DCD Partner Company dancers, and a small number of company staff.

 Jaimie and Ross will demonstrate how to use the ACT model to build psychological flexibility, creativity and resilience.